BibGuru MHRA Citation Generator

 🦶 Does MHRA style use footnotes?

 Yes, MHRA style offers a system that uses footnotes.
 In fact, the footnotes and bibliography system is the most used version of the MHRA style.
-This system makes use of superscript numbers as in-text citations, which are connected to a footnote at the bottom of the page.
+This system uses superscript numbers as in-text citations, which are connected to a footnote at the bottom of the page.
 In this footnote the source information is given in full.

 😵 Is MHRA style difficult to use?